 Our analysis is conducted by comparing employment and unemployment probabilities of participants and matched non-participants.
-For this purpose we follow the participants and the matched non-participants from the entrance of the participants into the programs onwards.
-Our evaluation strategy is twofold: First we compare the employment and unemployment probabilities based on a matched sample non-parametrically.
+For this purpose we follow the participants and the matched non-participants from the entrance of the programs onwards.
+Our evaluation strategy involves two steps.
+First we compare the employment and unemployment probabilities based on a matched sample non-parametrically.
 The main advantage of this approach is that we do not need any functional form assumptions.

 However, in the context of training programs, there often exist strong lock-in effects.
-For the evaluation of long programs or for evaluation studies with a relatively short observation period this may lead to wrong conclusions if one relies on the non-parametrical comparison of employment probabilities only.
-Therefore we additionally analyze the transition process of participants and non-participants from unemployment to employment applying parametric duration models.
+For the evaluation of long programs or for evaluation studies with a relatively short observation period this may lead to wrong conclusions if one relies on the static comparison of employment probabilities only.
+Therefore, in second step, we analyze the transition process of participants and non-participants from unemployment to employment applying parametric duration models.
 For this approach we use the matched sample of participants and non-participants, which ensures that the program participation can be assumed as exogenous.
-The duration model approach allows us to analyze whether the transition probabilities changed after the reform and we are able to compare the impact of the lock-in effect and the treatment effect after the program participation.

-&lt;sup>2 Hence, according to this definition e.g. also individuals employed in job creation schemes (JCS) are considered as unemployed.
+2 Hence, according to this definition e.g. also individuals employed in job creation schemes (JCS) are considered as unemployed.

-&lt;sup>3 We do not rule out that non-participants also enter further vocational training measures later in time.
+3 We do not rule out that non-participants also enter further vocational training measures later in time.